-The external required Eurorack modules that are not included with HG-16 package are:
+The external required Eurorack modules that are not included with HG-30 package are:

 - A MIDI interface module, with bus-connected 1V/octave note control output and gate on/off signal.
 There are no dedicated jacks in the front panel for these, so you need a MIDI interface that has the bus-connected gate and note control voltages output, or use a bus breakout module for inputting them to the bus.
-For the VC note input there is also an alternative path: you can use envelope 4 if you close a backside PCB switch.
+For the VC note input there is also an alternative path: you can use envelope 7 if you close a backside PCB switch.
 The switch can be found through an opening in the metal grid (a single horizontally operated switch).
-If the switch is closed, then envelope 4 cannot be used for other input voltages.
-The MIDI was taken to simple also have site by and and leaves the site operated switch.
-These same has a great at the same and the same - The MIDI modules typically also have pitch bend and key velocity control outputs.
-These can be connected to the corresponding HG-16 front panel jacks labeled CV pitch and CV velocity, correspondingly. - HG-16 requires at least one external envelope generator module, preferably with several independent ADSR outputs; maximum of 4 different can be connected.
+If the switch is closed, then envelope 7 cannot be used for other input voltages.
+The MIDI modules typically also have pitch bend and key velocity control outputs.
+These can be connected to the corresponding HG-30 front panel jacks labeled CV pitch and CV velocity, correspondingly. - HG-30 requires at least one external envelope generator module, preferably with several independent ADSR outputs; maximum of 8 different can be connected.
 For less complex setups, several envelope inputs and/or modulation inputs can be connected together to a single generator output, so suitable "multiples" rack modules are recommended.
 However, the delivery also includes two one-to-five 3.5mm modules that can alternatively be used if your rack does not have excess multiples.

 Note: The gate input is only available through the Eurorack bus.
-Typically the gate signal is only used to trigger external envelope generators that in turn are used for various modulation functions through the 4 envelope input jacks and/or through the 2 modulation inputs.
+Typically the gate signal is only used to trigger envelope generators that in turn are used for various modulation functions through the 8 envelope input jacks and/or through the 2 modulation inputs.
 Modes 7, 9, and 12 require a direct gate trigger to be input, but they also have an alternative input for the trigger.